-Bills introduced in the Colorado General Assembly, United States Congress and federal, state or county regulations or rulemakings are reviewed by City staff or the City's contract lobbyist.
+Bills introduced in the Colorado General Assembly, United States Congress and federal, state or county regulations or rulemakings are reviewed by City staff.
 Bills, regulations and rules that are identified as having a potential impact on the City will be brought to the LRC for discussion.
-If LRC adopts a position, staff and/or lobbyists will convey that information to the appropriate state or federal representative and advocate for the adopted position.
-Due to the time-sensitive nature of the General Assembly, if a bill's subject matter is explicitly addressed in this Policy Agenda, staff will proactively work with state and federal representatives to advance the City's position as expressed in this legislative policy agenda and other Council-adopted plans and policies, while updating the LRC until such time that LRC may take a position.
+If LRC adopts a position, staff will convey that information to the appropriate state or federal representative and advocate for the adopted position.

+Due to the time-sensitive nature of the General Assembly, if a bill's subject matter is explicitly addressed in this Policy Agenda, staff will proactively work with state and federal representatives to advance the City's position as expressed in this legislative policy agenda and other Council-adopted plans and policies.
+Staff will provide regular updates to the LRC and the full City Council regarding bills of consequence to the City and will consult with the LRC regarding bills for which direction under the adopted policy is unclear.

 Staff liaisons support the LRC by contributing expertise in various areas of municipal service.
 The City Attorney's Office also reviews selected bills and may provide confidential legal analysis.
-The input offered by staff and the City's attorneys is invaluable in analyzing impacts of legislative, regulatory and rulemaking proposals to Fort Collins operations and the community.
 Fort Collins also works with community partners to support local projects and staff collaborates with representatives of other municipalities on mutually-held priorities.
 Fort Collins actively seeks innovative partnerships to leverage positive outcomes for residents.

 The City works closely with the Colorado Municipal League (CML) and the National League of Cities (NLC) on many legislative items facing cities.
-Fort Collins maintains membership with Colorado Association of Municipal Utilities (CAMU) which represents 29 municipal utilities throughout the state on utility issues.
-Colorado Communities for Climate Action (CC4CA) which represents municipalities on climate issues.
+Fort Collins maintains membership with Colorado Association of Municipal Utilities (CAMU) which represents 29 municipal utilities throughout the state on utility issues, Colorado Communities for Climate Action (CC4CA) which represents municipalities on climate issues.
 In addition, Fort Collins actively participates in various trade organizations which represent specific areas of interest to City operations.